kangboli/CombDiff/README.md

 This package implements the theory of combinatory differentiation.

-Some examples can be found in `docs`.
+Some examples can be found in `docs/src`.

+Pre-alpha software.